cs-open-project/projectsfound/README.md

 介绍: Tapestry is a component-oriented Java web application framework.
 Its design emphasizes ease of use and developer productivity.
 Component classes are simple POJOs, with Tapestry using byte code manipulation to enhance classes at runtime.
 Configuration is via annotations and naming conventions rather than XML.
 Web page and component templates use regular (X)HTML that can be edited by any web designer.
 Live Class Reloading enables you to edit Java code and immediately see results by reloading the page in the web browser, resulting in a very fast "code it - see it - fix it" loop.

+### Teaclave

+Description: Teaclave is a universal secure computing platform.

+介绍: Teaclave is a universal secure computing platform.

 ### Tentacles

 Description: Apache Tentacles helps the reviewer by automating interactions with the repository containing the artifacts comprising the release.